Global Tobacco Control—Program is not accepting new applications at this time

 Course of Study

-Students should check the course catalog to confirm when the course is offered.
-The term and time may change from what is listed in the table below and some courses are only offered every other year.
-Students should also check for pre-requisites and if instructor consent is required.
+Students should check the course catalog to confirm when courses are offered.
+The term and time may change from what is listed in the table below.
+Students should also check for pre-requisites and whether instructor consent is required.

 |Course No.||Course Title||No. Credits||Online Term||Campus Term|

-|410.640||Global Tobacco Control||3||2,4||-|
+|410.640||Global Tobacco Control||3||4||-|

 |One of the following Epidemiology courses:|

-|340.601||Principles of Epidemiology||5||-||1, S,SI|
+|340.601||Principles of Epidemiology||5||-||S,SI|

 |410.642||Tobacco Control Leadership||2||-||1|

-|410.850||Qualitative Methods in Tobacco Control||3||-||1|
+|410.643||Introduction to Qualitative Methods in Tobacco Control||3||-||1|

 |410.721||Translating Research into Public Health Programs I||2||-||3|